shu120/push_swap/README.md

 ##### For 4 or 5 elements

-The smallest values are pushed to `stack b`, the remaining three values are sorted, and then the saved values are pushed back to `stack a`.
+The smallest values are pushed to `stack b` until only three elements remain in `stack a`.
+The remaining three elements are then sorted, and the saved values are pushed back to `stack a`.

 This reduces the number of operations compared with using radix sort on very small inputs.

 #### 2. Large-case sorting

-When the input is larger, the program uses:
+When the input is large, the program uses:

 - index compression
 - radix sort